ckcollab/chin-up/README.md

 **1 being** the worst, least effort I could possibly put in and **10 being** the best, most effort I could possibly put in.

 ### When will you be... done? ###
-I don't ever expect to be a 10 in all areas all the time, so there will always be room for improvment!
+I don't ever expect to be a 10 in all areas all the time, so there will always be room for improvement!
 I need/want some motivation in my life these days.
 It's strange being 25 and having your whole life ahead of you.
 So crippling to want to pursue Jiu Jitsu, Fishing, Programming, Gaming, Olympic Lifting, Powerlifting, Traveling, starting a family, etc. etc.